lilymaya/flatoyster_duplications/compare_extracted_kmers.md

 Extract results for each individuals consist of a text file for each smudge (i.e. extracted_2C_1A1B.txt, extracted_2C_2A1B.txt, extracted_2C_3A1B.txt, extracted_2C_2A2B.txt)

+(Please note that the following custom scripts were created by Nicolas Bierne)

 ### Create comparison table ###

 First, all extracted files for all five individuals are placed into a folder (/home/hetmers).
 Then the following python script was run to create a comparison table: